brousalis/google-buttons-sass/README.md

 `google-buttons-sass` is an Sass-powered version of [CSS3 Google Buttons by Tim O'Donnell](https://github.com/todc/css3-google-buttons), ready to drop right into your Sass powered applications.

-This gem is based off of `bootstrap-sass`, a project by [Thomas McDonald](https://twitter.com/#!/thomasmcdonald_).
+This gem is based off of [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass), a project by [Thomas McDonald](https://twitter.com/#!/thomasmcdonald_).
 I replaced Twitter Bootstrap with the Google Buttons project.

 This project requires [Twitter Bootstrap](http://twitter.github.com/bootstrap), which can be installed via gem `bootstrap-sass`